24/7 EMERGENCY SERVICE

 French Drain Installation: Permits & Best Practices

-Most French drain installations in Erie County don't require permits for the drain itself — but there are important requirements and best practices we follow to ensure your project goes smoothly.
+Most French drain installations in Erie County don't require permits for the drain itself, but there are important requirements and best practices we follow to ensure your project goes smoothly.

-• Dig Safely NY (811) utility marking is required before any excavation — we schedule and wait for marks
+• Dig Safely NY (811) utility marking is required before any excavation.
+We schedule and wait for marks

 • Storm sewer connections may require municipal approval depending on your town